Trends and cyclic variation in the incidence of childhood type 1 diabetes in two Italian regions over 33 years and during the COVID-19 pandemic

 Abstract

-Aims: There is conflicting evidence about the impact of the COVID-19 pandemic on the incidence of type 1 diabetes.
-Here we analyzed long-term trends in the incidence of type 1 diabetes in Italian children and adolescents from 1989 to 2019 and compared the incidence observed during the COVID-19 pandemic with that estimated from long-term data.
-Materials and methods: This was a population-based incidence study using longitudinal data from two diabetes registries in mainland Italy.
-Trends in the incidence of type 1 diabetes from 1 January 1989 through 31 December 2019 were estimated using Poisson and segmented regression models.
-Results: There was a significant increasing trend in the incidence of type 1 diabetes of 3.7% per year (95%CI 2.4-4.9) between 1989 and 2003, a breakpoint in 2003, and then a constant incidence until 2019 (0.5%, 95%CI -0.01-2.4).
-There was a significant four-year cycle in incidence over the entire study period.
-The rate observed in 2021 (26.7, 95%CI 23.0-30.9) was significantly higher than expected (19.5, 95%CI 17.6-21.4; p = 0.010).
+Aim: There is conflicting evidence about the impact of the COVID-19 pandemic on the incidence of type 1 diabetes.
+Here, we analysed long-term trends in the incidence of type 1 diabetes in Italian children and adolescents from 1989 to 2019 and compared the incidence observed during the COVID-19 pandemic with that estimated from long-term data.
+Materials and Methods: This was a population-based incidence study using longitudinal data from two diabetes registries in mainland Italy.
+Trends in the incidence of type 1 diabetes from 1 January 1989 to 31 December 2019 were estimated using Poisson and segmented regression models.
+Results: There was a significant increasing trend in the incidence of type 1 diabetes of 3.6% per year [95% confidence interval (CI): 2.4-4.8] between 1989 and 2003, a breakpoint in 2003, and then a constant incidence until 2019 (0.5%, 95% CI: -1.3 to 2.4).
+There was a significant 4-year cycle in incidence over the entire study period.
+The rate observed in 2021 (26.7, 95% CI: 23.0-30.9) was significantly higher than expected (19.5, 95% CI: 17.6-21.4; p =.010).
 Conclusion: Long-term incidence analysis showed an unexpected increase in new cases of type 1 diabetes in 2021.
-The incidence of type 1 diabetes now needs continuous monitoring using population registries to better understand the impact of COVID-19 on new-onset type 1 diabetes in children.
-This article is protected by copyright.
-All rights reserved.
+The incidence of type 1 diabetes now needs continuous monitoring using population registries to understand better the impact of COVID-19 on new-onset type 1 diabetes in children.

 Lingua originaleInglese